Skip to main content

 The SRP Principle #

 A function, module, or component should have only one reason to change.
-I've also heard heard it phrased as "Do one thing and do it well."
+Often phrased as: "Do one thing and do it well."

 The Litmus Test #

-• Try to describe what your function or component does in one sentence.
+Attempt to describe what a function or component does using a single sentence.

-• If you use the word "and", it likely breaks SRP.
+If the description requires the word "and," it likely violates SRP.

 Practical Application #

-Imagine an API utility file in a front-end project.
+Consider an API utility file within a front-end project.

-Violation: A function getFormattedUserData() that calls the API, reformats the date string from ISO to human-readable, and sorts the list by name.
+• Violation: A function getFormattedUserData() that calls the API, reformats the date string from ISO to a human-readable format, and sorts the returned list by name.

-• formatUserDate(): Only cares about date formatting logic.
+• formatUserDate(): Handles only the date formatting logic.

-By decoupling these, you isolate change.
-If the API changes, you only risk breaking the fetcher, not the date formatter.
-This makes testing significantly easier because you can test the formatUserDate function without mocking an entire network call.
+Decoupling these responsibilities isolates change.
+If the API endpoint changes, the developer only risks breaking the fetcher, preserving the integrity of the date formatter.
+This architectural pattern makes testing significantly easier by allowing developers to test the formatUserDate function without mocking an entire network call.

-This code translates the "API Utility" scenario above into practice.
+This code translates the "API Utility" scenario into practical application.

 interface ApiUser {